davejacobs/mint/README.md

 The `original` mode is particularly useful for template development, as it allows you to edit CSS files and see changes immediately without republishing.
 In this mode, `@import` statements in CSS files will be included as additional `<link>` tags.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run the tests: `rspec`
-5. Submit a pull request

 ## License